-Pesticides are mixtures of substances used in agriculture and in urban environments to protect plants and animals from pests and diseases, to control weeds, and to protect humans from vectorborne diseases.
-Acute occupational or accidental exposure to high doses of certain pesticides can cause adverse health effects, including neurological disorders and death.
-Low-level chronic exposure to pesticides has been associated with neurological, respiratory, reproductive, and endocrine effects, as well as cancer.
-Evidence from toxicology and epidemiology indicates that fetuses, infants, and children are uniquely vulnerable to the effects of pesticides.
+Acute exposure to high doses of certain pesticides, whether occupational or by accidental poisoning, can cause severe adverse health effects including neurological impacts and even death.
+Even chronic low-dose exposure to pesticides has been associated with neurological, respiratory, reproductive, and endocrine effects as well as cancer.
+Toxicological and epidemiological studies indicate that fetuses, infants, and children are especially vulnerable to the adverse effects of pesticides.

 Four government authorities are responsible for registering pesticides in Israel:

 - The Plant Protection and Inspection Services unit at the Ministry of Agriculture and Rural Development (MoAg) registers pesticides for plant protection.